Tips to Achieve Success in the Music Industry

 Are you constantly challenging yourself and pushing your comfort zone?

-Download the Artist Management checklists!
+Download the Tour Management checklists!

 I created these checklists during my internship and it was ultimately creating this system that led to Denise hiring me full-time.